-- A new requirement that school districts and Florida College System institutions conduct a comprehensive local needs assessment (CLNA) to ensure funding is directed to programs in alignment with local workforce demand. - 2.
+- 1. A new requirement that school districts and FCS institutions conduct a CLNA to ensure funding is directed to programs in alignment with local workforce demand. - 2.
 Increased emphasis on identifying and closing performance gaps for special populations, including underrepresented genders in non-traditional programs. - 3.
-Enabling school districts and Florida College System institutions to use Perkins funding for registered apprenticeship and pre-apprenticeship related technical instruction. - 4.
-Development of more rigorous standards to benefit students: it is now explicit that secondary (grades 6-12) CTE programs, must provide students the opportunity to earn a credential of value to use Perkins dollars; and it is now explicit that postsecondary (school district technical colleges and Florida College System) institutions must offer full CTE programs for students to complete.
+Enabling school districts and FCS institutions to use Perkins funding for registered apprenticeship and pre-apprenticeship related technical instruction. - 4.
+Development of more rigorous standards to benefit students: it is now explicit that secondary (grades 6-12) CTE programs, must provide students the opportunity to earn a credential of value to use Perkins dollars; and it is now explicit that postsecondary (school district technical colleges and FCS) institutions must offer full CTE programs for students to complete.